 The swell of grief around the holidays is a common reason clients enter my therapy office this time of year.
 People often seek help for the immense sorrow that starts surfacing right around Thanksgiving.

 I experienced that wave of grief in my own life when my husband passed away.
-Christmas music, holiday parties, and festive decorations that were meant to bring joy, served as painful reminders of my loss.
-Like most people experiencing loss, the holiday season was the most painful time of all.
+Christmas music, holiday parties, and festive decorations that were meant to bring joy served as painful reminders of my loss.
+As it is for most people experiencing loss, the holiday season was the most painful time of all.

 If you're wondering how to get through the holidays this year without your loved one, these strategies can help:

-Time doesn't heal the pain associated with a loss, it's what you do what that time that matters.
+Time doesn't heal the pain associated with a loss; it's what you do with that time that matters.
 Grief is the process by which you heal.
-Experiencing the pain-rather than constantly trying to escape it-can actually help you feel better in the long-term.
+Experiencing the pain—rather than constantly trying to escape it—can actually help you feel better in the long-term.

 So while it may be tempting to pretend the holidays don't exist—or to numb the pain with alcohol—temporarily avoiding the pain only prolongs the anguish.
 Eventually, the holidays will get easier, but only if you allow yourself to experience the grief of going through them without your loved one.

 You certainly don't have to force yourself to face every holiday event or celebratory tradition, however.
 If attending a tree lighting ceremony or participating in the office gift swap is likely to bring about too many painful memories this year, be willing to say no. Other people may try to convince you to participate, but you certainly don't have to try to please everyone.

 There are a lot of things you can't control about the holidays.
 You may be subjected to Christmas music in the waiting room of your doctor's office or you may overhear your co-workers constantly talking about their holiday plans.
 While you can't prevent those things from happening, there are some things you can control.